j50n/deno-proc/site/src/example-counting-words.md

 ### Putting It All Together

 Read the file.
 Uncompress it and convert to lines (`string`).
-Use the transformer function, `split`, to split into words.
+Use the transformer function we created earlier, `split`, to split into words.

 ```typescript
 const words = read(